stefan-m-lenz/JuliaConnectoR/README.md

 With the `JuliaConnectoR` it is possible to use e. g. use the Flux package for training a neural network on the famous `iris` data set.

 On the left side, we see example code for training a neural network for classification on the famous `iris` data set.
-On the right side, the corresponding R code is shown.
+On the right side, a translation to corresponding R code is shown.

 These are two complete runnable examples, which show all important steps in training a neural network.